ClearBlade/ClearBlade-Patterns/IoT Device Management/Device Authentication/README.md

 # IoT Device Authentication using the ClearBlade Platform

 This is a mockup of the Code Service that will be used to authenticate your IoT devices with the ClearBlade Platform. **This requires that you have a collection set up on the ClearBlade Platform.
 This collection must contain device IDs and keys associated with all of your devices.
-The collection must also have necessary permissions set.**
+The collection must also have necessary permissions set.** If you have not created a collection, please follow the instructions given at https://github.com/ClearBlade/ClearBlade-Patterns/tree/master/IoT%20Device%20Management/Batch%20Device%20Storage

 Here are the steps you need to take to get started:
 - Go to the ```Auth``` tab on the ClearBlade console and create a new user.
 You will give this user's auth token back to the devices if they exist in the collection you created earlier.